Note: We are currently recruiting for a minimum 6-month commitment beginning in January 2018 or later.

 If you are interested in medicine, this is a valuable experience for you to exercise and develop the diverse skill sets demanded in the medical field.
 This unique opportunity is not available anywhere else!

 Volunteers who are regularly involved for longer hours are more engaged, learn the most, and receive leadership positions.
 This produces a higher quality experience for both themselves and fellow volunteers.
 There is a large amount of infomation, and many skills to be learned and mastered.
 Thus, we are seeking dedicated individuals who are able to commit a minimum 10-30 hours per week at our clinic for a total of 500 hours.
+In order to provide exceptional healthcare to our patients, we require at least a 90% attendance record commitment.
+Volunteering with us is an enriching experience for anyone pursuing a career in medicine, which is why this must be a top priority in your schedule.
 Many volunteers find that this is such an awesome learning experience that they volunteer for longer than this to maximize their learning.
 Priority will be given to applicants who are graduates and/or have flexible schedules and are willing to commit more volunteer hours per week.

 There is a lot to learn.
 It takes time for you to master the different skills taught and for us to know you and what you are capable of.
 Therefore, we require a minimum completion of 500 hours prior to the provision of a reference letter.